 - determines the nature and extent of interactions with Ecologically Related Species (ERS) in SBT fisheries;

-- determines the affects of SBT and other fisheries on ERS;
+- determines the effects of SBT and other fisheries on ERS;

 - assesses current or potential measures to reduce ERS captures.